-If a seller claims a product is in "top working order" but you're sold a dog, the Contractual Remedies Act (CRA) may help.
+If a seller claims a product is in "top working order" but you're sold a dog, the Contract and Commercial Law Act may help.
 This Act says that if the seller misrepresents the product and you're persuaded to buy it because of that misrepresentation, you can claim damages.
 If the misrepresentation leaves you seriously out of pocket, you have the right to cancel the deal.

 Case study: the $11,000 campervan